dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/accessing-the-database-directly-from-an-aspnet-page/inserting-updating-and-deleting-data-with-the-sqldatasource-vb.md

 > [!NOTE]
 > Since we ve already discussed the inserting, editing, and deleting capabilities of the GridView, DetailsView, and FormView controls, this tutorial will focus on configuring the SqlDataSource control to support these operations.
 If you need to brush up on implementing these features within the GridView, DetailsView, and FormView, return to the Editing, Inserting, and Deleting Data tutorials, starting with [An Overview of Inserting, Updating, and Deleting](../editing-inserting-and-deleting-data/an-overview-of-inserting-updating-and-deleting-data-vb.md).

-## Step 1: Specifying`INSERT`,`UPDATE`, and`DELETE`Statements
+## Step 1: Specifying INSERT, UPDATE, and DELETE Statements

-As we ve seen in the past two tutorials, to retrieve data from a SqlDataSource control we need to set two properties:
+As we've seen in the past two tutorials, to retrieve data from a SqlDataSource control we need to set two properties:

 1. `ConnectionString`, which specifies what database to send the query to, and
 2. `SelectCommand`, which specifies the ad-hoc SQL statement or stored procedure name to execute to return the results.